hemanth5623/djackets_django/README.md

 # djackets_django

-This repository is a part of a YouTube tutorial.
+This repository is the django code of the e-commerce site